Holiday Christmas Brisket with Cran-Orange BBQ Sauce

 To make this Christmas brisket recipe on the pellet grill or smoker, follow the instructions below.
 If you would prefer to use the crock pot, skip to the next section.

-1. Bring Brisket to Room Temperature
+1. Bring Brisket to Room Temperature.

 Remove your thawed brisket from the refrigerator an hour before you’d like to prep it for the smoker.
 Let it sit on the counter to warm up slightly.
+This will help it cook more evenly.

-2. Trim Fat if Needed
+2. Trim Fat.

 Most smaller briskets come pre-trimmed, but if needed, place your brisket on a cutting board and trim excess fat from your brisket with a sharp knife so that the fat cap is only about 1/4 inch thick.

-3. Preheat Smoker/Pellet Grill
+3. Preheat Pellet Grill.

 4. Rub Mustard & Seasonings on the Brisket

-Rub 2 tbsp of yellow mustard over all sides of the brisket.
-Mix the salt, pepper, garlic & onion powders, and dried rosemary & thyme in a small dish, and rub it evenly over all sides of the brisket.
+Rub yellow mustard over all sides of the brisket.
+Mix the salt, pepper, garlic & onion powders, dried rosemary & thyme in a small dish, and rub it evenly over all sides of the brisket.
 You can scale the seasonings up as needed for larger briskets.
-The amounts listed here will work for a 3 lb brisket, but if it is 5 lbs or greater, I would scale the seasonings up 1.5x-2x.
 Place a meat thermometer in the thickest part of your brisket.

-5. Smoke the Brisket
+5. Smoke the Brisket.

-Place brisket directly on the grill grates fat side down.
+Place brisket directly on the pellet grill grates fat side down.
 Close the lid and let it smoke until it reaches an internal temperature of 165-170 degrees F.

-6. Wrap it Up
+6. Wrap the Brisket.

-Briefly remove the brisket from the smoker to wrap it in aluminum foil.
-Place it back on the smoker and cook it until it reaches 203-205 degrees F. The meat is done when you poke it with a probe and it goes in like butter.
+The meat is done when you poke it with a probe and it goes in like butter.
 If it is tough when you try to poke it, it is not yet done.

-7. Cooler Rest
+7. Cooler Rest.

-8. Slice & Serve
+8. Slice & Serve.

 After the rest period, remove the brisket from the cooler and its wraps.
 Place it on a cutting board and slice it thinly against the grain.
-Plate your brisket and serve it with the cranberry-orange barbeque sauce (recipe below) and garnishes of sliced orange, fresh cranberries, and sprigs of fresh herbs if desired.
+Plate your brisket and serve it with the cranberry-orange barbecue sauce (recipe below) and garnishes of sliced orange, fresh cranberries, and sprigs of fresh herbs if desired.

 Cranberry-Orange Barbeque Sauce Instructions